GabrielGhe/GabrielGhe.github.io/_posts/2015-05-06-new-terminal-setup.md

 I have to set up the `subl` command in the terminal so that when I want to open a file or a directory, I simply run `subl filename`.

+To do that, first go to the directory that holds the `Users`,`bin` and `usr` directories (just do `cd ..` until you hit it.

+Now that you're there, create a symlink to sublime using the following command: `ln -s "/Applications/Sublime Text 2.app/Contents/SharedSupport/bin/subl" ~/bin/subl`

+Congrats, sublime is now set up.
+You can also open your `.bash_profile` and put `export EDITOR='subl -w'` so that sublime becomes your default editor.